PLAN YOUR VISIT TO CAHOKIA MOUNDS

 Admission

-Cahokia Mounds State Historic Site, administered by the Illinois Historic Preservation Agency, is just eight miles from downtown St. Louis near Collinsville, Illinois, off Interstates 55-70 and 255, and Illinois 111, on Collinsville road.
-Entrance is free of charge, although a donation of $7 for adults, $5 for seniors, $2 for children, and $15 for families is suggested.
+Cahokia Mounds State Historic Site, administered by the Illinois Department of Natural Resources – Historic Sites Division, is just eight miles from downtown St. Louis near Collinsville, Illinois, off Interstates 55-70 and 255, and Illinois 111, on Collinsville road.

 Cahokia Gift Shop